 Blood in the urine or semen for a short time after treatment

 The bladder and intestines are near the prostate, so these organs can also be affected by the radiation.
 This can lead to side effects such as:

 These side effects often go away over time, but in some men they might not go away completely.
 Talk with your healthcare providers about any side effects you have.
 They may be able to help lessen them.

 Erectile dysfunction (ED) after radiation therapy

 Another possible side effect is problems with erections.
 This is known as erectile dysfunction (ED).
 The risk of this depends on many factors.
 These factors include a man's age and ability to have erections before treatment.
 The risk of ED is about the same as most prostate cancer treatments.
 After radiation therapy, ED tends to develop slowly over time.
-They can get worse over about 2 years.
-This is different from surgery, where ED can happen right away but can get better over time.
+It can get worse over about 2 years.
+This is different from surgery, when ED can happen right away and tends to get better over time.